RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

       :language: bash

    The above will submit the R code :tt:`mycode.R` with specified requested resources.
-   Note: because the default is one CPU per task, :tt:`-n 1` can be thought of as requesting just one CPU.
+   Note: because the default is one CPU per task, :tt:`-n 1` can be thought of as requesting 1 CPU.

    The equivalent command-line method: